k-dominik/ilastik-publish-packages/README.md

 ## Building packages:

+Run `conda install anaconda-client`.
 You need to be logged in to your https://anaconda.org account by running `anaconda login`.
 Then you can build the packages by running the commands below:

 ```bash
 git clone https://github.com/ilastik/ilastik-publish-packages